AI Tools & Workflow

 Paste this into your AI of choice.
 If you work in public health and need a HIPAA-compliant option, PH360 is built for exactly this.

 Make it yours The approval step matters.
 Whatever you build, keep yourself in the loop.
 AI routes, you decide.
-Save this prompt as a reusable template so you can paste your brain dump into it each week.

 Tool 03 Text Reformatter Paste in messy AI-formatted text, get clean output ready for Word or email.